 3. Sponsor or host an educational workshop or program to educate owners of historic homes on how to manage their historic building(s) sustainably (for example, through energy audits or energy efficiency upgrades).
+Educational workshops must have taken place in the last three years; current, long-term educational programs that provide ongoing information are also eligible for points.
 (5 points)